KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

    - If you work with a normal user on your computer, you can use Kdenlive.

-   - You can copy the Kdenlive folder on any external drive and run it on different computer without install it.
+   - You can copy the Kdenlive folder on any external drive and run it on a different computer without installing it.
 However, your personal settings and downloads within Kdenlive are related to the computer you work on.

 .. epigraph::